rohanurkude28/JavaConcepts/CoreJava/CoreJava.md

 - When a class extends another class, the subclass inherits all the public and protected members of the super class.
 The default members are inherited only in the same package.
 - When an interface extends another interface, the sub interface inherits all the methods declared in the super interface, and it’s free to re-declare the methods or not.
 - We can have a class inherits both an interface and a class directly
-- We can use the super type when creating a new object of the sub type. **Liskovs Substitution principle**
+- We can use the super type when creating a new object of the subtype. **Liskov's Substitution principle**
-- The super keyword is used to access members of the super type from the sub type
+- The super keyword is used to access members of the super type from the subtype
 - Private members are not inherited.
 Default members are inherited only if both the subclass and super class are in the same package, otherwise default members are not inherited.
 - The sub class cannot inherit constructors from its super class.
 - Object is the base class of all classes in Java.